TinosNitso/AutoCove-Plugin/README.md

 # AutoCove-Plugin

 v1.0.0 has a bug if someone double-pays the address in the same txn, like [this](https://www.blockchain.com/bch/tx/c51e89797be1bc22342bebfd126318dc75aa3d4b0a022f8880dba4e2cd1558d5) example.
 In that case wallet must be restarted to detect 2nd UTXO in the same UTX.
 Will be fixed in next version. *ppythagoras* should be spelled *ppythag0ras*.
+Actually there may be a potential vulnerability in the covenant itself if someone uses the exact same address to send the exact same amount within 10 minutes.
+In that case, half the money could conceivably be lost as a fee.
+Next version of *preturn*... should require only 1 return input.

 Automatic covenants forward payments without any further authorization.
 Parental introspection is achieved using private key=1, so that our public key is the compressed base point of secp256k1.
 TabIcon will change, and there will be a BCH assembly encoder/decoder in a future version.
 This is a minimum viable release.